Lewis Memorial in Franklin, KY

 Cons

-• pro Memorial Home is closing at the end of August.
+• pro Memorial home is closing at the end of August.

-• pro It is a shame.
+• pro That is a shame.

-• pro Who can afford it?
+• pro No one can afford it.

 Review